 Scenarios like this are playing out across the globe at an alarming rate.
-According to the Federal Bureau of Investigation (FBI)’s 2021 Internet Crime Report, nearly 20,000 victims lost $2.4 billion to wire fraud in 2021 – a 28 percent increase in total money lost from the previous year.
-The scheme, largely attributed to Business Email Compromise (BEC), involves fraudsters who use deceptive techniques to hack the email accounts of legitimate businesses that transfer funds – especially those handling real estate transactions.
+According to the Federal Bureau of Investigation (FBI)’s 2022 Internet Crime Report, there were 21,832 Business Email Compromise (BEC) complaints with adjusted losses of over $2.7 billion.
+The scheme involves fraudsters who use deceptive techniques to hack into the email accounts of individuals and legitimate businesses who wire funds – especially those handling real estate transactions.

 It’s easy to be fooled by cybercriminals if you let your guard down, but with knowledge and preparation, you can avoid becoming a victim.